zhuonanhao/DDG_Tutorial_Website/Documentation.md

 ## MATLAB Implementation

 The detailed MATLAB implementation can be found in the [GitHub repository](https://github.com/weicheng-huang-mechanics/DDG_Tutorial).
-Here we explain The functions of each file and their relationships.
+Here we explain the functions of each file and their relationships.

 ![Algorithm](assets/figures/algorithm.png)